 - Served as an officer and started on active duty after October 16, 1981, without previously serving on active duty for at least 24 months.

-The Law Office of Matthew Allen has over 20 years of legal experience helping clients in Indiana understand estate planning, elder law, guardianship, special needs planning, Veterans planning, and probate.
+The Law Office of Matthew Allen has over 20 years of legal experience helping clients in Indiana understand estate planning, elder law, trust administration, Medicaid and Veterans planning, and business law.
 Attorney Matthew Allen is accredited by the United States Veterans’ Administration to represent Veterans and is a member of the Elder Law and Real Estate Sections of the Indiana State Bar Association.

 TO ASSISTING YOU